agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 30 mins

+**Failed?** "supported by RCTs?"
+How would one make this concrete?
+I feel this whole "RCT-backed" thing is vague.
+All I am trying to say is I look at GiveWell posts and check if there are any RCTs in it.
+How "good quality" they are?
+I don't know.

 ---

-**Claim**: GiveWell moved $161m to RCT-backed charities in 2018
+**Claim**: GiveWell moved `$`161m to "RCT-backed" charities in 2019.

-**re-write Claim**: GiveWell moved more than 90% of their donations to "RCT-cited" charities in 2018
+**re-write Claim**: GiveWell moved 161m USD in total in 2019.

-**Example-sub**: According to [2018 impact review](https://blog.givewell.org/2019/09/09/givewells-money-moved-and-web-traffic-in-2018/#:~:text=Donations%20supporting%20GiveWell's%20operations%3A%20GiveWell,GiveWell's%20operational%20funding%20in%202018.) by GiveWell it appears that they moved 95% of their donations to their [top charities](https://www.givewell.org/charities/top-charities).
-All of the top charities are "RCT-backed" as shown in the previous claim.
+**Example-sub**: [2019 impact review](https://blog.givewell.org/2019/09/09/givewells-money-moved-and-web-traffic-in-2018/#:~:text=Donations%20supporting%20GiveWell's%20operations%3A%20GiveWell,GiveWell's%20operational%20funding%20in%202018.) by GiveWell shows 161m`$` in
+money moved.

 **Definition**: checks out.